IgniteUI/indigo-design-docfx/en/components/navbar.md

 ## Usage

-Navbar actions should be carefully used to avoid situations where they overlap with the title.
-This can be avoided by using a single more icon that triggers the appearance of a simple menu.
+Navbar actions should be carefully set up to avoid situations where they overlap with the title.
+This can be avoided by hiding all icons to the right but one and assigning it a more icon represented by three dots to trigger the appearance of a simple menu.
 If a more icon is specified within the actions, aggregate all actions you would normally place in the Navbar under it and avoid placing any standalone actions in the Navbar.

 | Do                                                                             | Don't                                                                              |
 | ------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------- |